 Soil texture is the way soil feels when it is squeezed between the fingers or in the hand.
 The texture depends on the amount of sand, silt, or clay in the sample (particle size distribution), as well as other factors (how wet it is, how much organic matter is in the sample, the kind of clay, etc.).
 Clay is a mineral particle less than 0.002 mm in size that has a sticky and dense feel when moistened and rubbed between the fingers.
 Silt is a mineral particle between 0.002 and 0.05 mm in size that has a floury and smooth feel when moistened and rubbed between the fingers.
 Sand is a mineral particle between 0.05 and 2.0 mm in size that has a gritty feel when moistened and rubbed between the fingers.
+In Part 1 of this activity, students should be able to feel the difference between clay, sily, and sand.

-See the soil chapter of the GLOBE Teacher's Guide for more information on soil (www.globe.gov).
+See the soil section of the GLOBE Teacher's Guide for more information on soil (www.globe.gov).